Ziang-Lu/Software-Development-and-Design/README.md

 ## License

-This repo is distributed under the MIT license.
+This repo is distributed under the <a href="https://github.com/Ziang-Lu/Software-Development-and-Design/blob/master/LICENSE">MIT license</a>.